0xCompute/rubidity/NOTES.md

 ## Todos

+- [ ]   move Typed::Type to Type AND move AddressType, etc into Type NOT Types:: - why? why not? let's yo use Type instead of (ugly/weird) Typed::Type

+- [ ]  add sig (or solsig? or abisig or abi?) to AddressType, UIntType and such ALWAYS return solidity abi sig!! e.g. uint256, and tuple() for structs and uint8 for enums and such!!!

+## More Todos

 - [ ] move tests over from  universum safe structs!!!!
 - [ ] convert uniswap familiy to (more ruby-ish) rubidity